 They are extremely detailed, showing individual houses, details such as railway tracks, pathways,

 pubs, factories and even minutiae such as fountains and signal posts.
 Each covers an area of a mile and a half by one mile, and includes an introduction.
-Click on the links below for further details.

 These are our maps for Tameside in our Lancashire series: